 Follow Up: After Upgrading a SQL Server Database

 After you upgrade a database by using the attach method, the database becomes available immediately and is automatically upgraded.
 If the database has full-text indexes, the upgrade process either imports, resets, or rebuilds them, depending on the setting of the Full-Text Upgrade Option server property.
 If the upgrade option is set to Import or Rebuild, the full-text indexes will be unavailable during the upgrade.
 Depending the amount of data being indexed, importing can take several hours, and rebuilding can take up to ten times longer.
 Note also that when the upgrade option is set to Import, if a full-text catalog is not available, the associated full-text indexes are rebuilt.

-If the compatibility level of a user database is 100 or higher before upgrade, it remains the same after upgrade.
-If the compatibility level is 90 before upgrade, in the upgraded database, the compatibility level is set to 100, which is the lowest supported compatibility level in SQL Server 2019 (15.x).
+For example, if you attach a database that was compatibility level 90 before attaching it to an instance of SQL Server 2019 (15.x), after the upgrade the compatibility level is set to 100, which is the lowest supported compatibility level in SQL Server 2019 (15.x).
 For more information, see ALTER DATABASE Compatibility Level (Transact-SQL).

 If you are attaching a database from an instance running SQL Server 2014 (12.x) or below which had Change Data Capture (CDC) enabled, you will also need to execute the command below to upgrade the Change Data Capture (CDC) metadata.

 USE <database name> EXEC sys.sp_cdc_vupgrade